-Mineralization was discovered in 1987, and by 1997 an initial deposit of copper, gold and molybdenum had been outlined in the Pebble deposit by a previous operator.
+Mineralization indicating the presence of the Pebble deposit was discovered in 1987 by a prior operator.
+By 1997 an initial deposit of copper, gold and molybdenum had been outlined.

-Northern Dynasty acquired the right to earn an interest in Pebble in late 2001.
-Over the next 51⁄2 years, the Company explored the Pebble deposit and surrounding property.
+Northern Dynasty acquired the right to earn an interest in the Pebble property in late 2001.
+Over the next $5\frac{1}{2}$ years, the Company explored the Pebble deposit and surrounding property.
 This work led to the discovery of a substantial volume of higher grade mineralization to the east and an overall expansion of the deposit, as well as the discovery of another porphyry copper-gold-molybdenum deposit, a porphyry copper zone, a gold-copper skarn occurrence, and gold showings along the extensive northeast-trending mineralized system underlying the property.
 Comprehensive environmental, social and engineering studies for the Pebble deposit began in 2004.